ComfyUI Extension: SeedVR2 Tiling Upscaler

 • Increase tile_upscale_resolution if possible

-• Lower anti_aliasing_strength or set to 0
+• Set anti_aliasing_strength to 0

 Slow Processing

-• Use Linear tiling
+• Use Linear tiling strategy (faster than Chess)

-• Reduce tile_padding if seams aren't visible
+• Reduce tile_padding to 16-32 if seams aren't visible

 • Set anti_aliasing_strength: 0